 Generally, in case the leasing period exceeds 12 months, the lessor will be legally obliged to furnish you with a termination notice anywhere from 6 to 12 months before your contract is up.
 This is designed to offer you ample time to figure out your next steps and find a new space to rent.
 During the fixed rental agreement period, the rent amount cannot be increased by the landlord.
 This offers tenants consistency and predictability in their monthly costs, which can be very helpful for companies that need a steady budget.

 Attention: While fixed rental agreements are nonrenewable, there’s no rule anywhere preventing the two parties from entering a new leasing agreement immediately after the first one expires.
-So basically, if both you and the lessor are satisfied with the conditions of your lease, and would like your current arrangement to continue, you may sign a new rental agreement.
+So basically, if both you and the lessor are satisfied with the conditions of your lease and would like your current arrangement to continue, you may sign a new rental agreement.
 However, you may be subjected to an additional fee.

 Normal Rental Agreement

 Aside from being a type of contract you’re probably accustomed to already, the normal rental agreement type offers the huge benefit of protection under the law.
-This means your lessor can’t just randomly decide to terminate your lease for no good reason as Japan has pretty strict leasing regulations.
-Generally, the lessor will have to provide compelling arguments pertaining to lease history, the condition of the property, or the various benefits to either the lessor or tenant to get out of the contract early.
+This means your lessor can’t just randomly decide to terminate your lease for no good reason, as Japan has pretty strict leasing regulations.
+Generally, the lessor will have to provide compelling arguments about lease history, the condition of the property, or the various benefits to either the lessor or tenant to get out of the contract early.

 Styles of Japanese offices